Thursday, March 19, 2026

 “We talk a lot about names here,” Auriana Woods said of the Getting Word department.

 There’s no better physical example of that than Monticello’s Contemplative Site, a memorial dedicated in 2023 on the mountaintop to honor and list the known names of people enslaved by Thomas Jefferson.
-“All of them have last name, we just don’t know them all yet,” Auriana said.
+“All of them have last names, we just don’t know them all yet,” Auriana said.

 Located at the foot of Mulberry Row, the 60-foot-long steel wall contains the names listed chronologically by birthdate.
 Blank spaces are included to make additions as the Getting Word staff uncovers more names.